raynamharris/DissociationTest/README.md

 ## Repo Contents
 - [**data**](./data/): contains most of the input processed data files.
 Large data fiels are stored in the Gene Expression Omnibus at [GSE99765](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99765) and [GSE100225](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE100225).
 Raw kallisto abundance files are also stored in my other GitHub repo called [MouseHippocampusRNAseqData](https://github.com/raynamharris/MouseHippocampusRNAseqData).
 - [**UNIXworkflow**](./UNIXworkflow/): This descirbes the process I used to process my files using the Stampede Cluster at the Texas Advanced computing facility
 - [**scripts**](./scripts/): this contains all the .R and .Rmd scripts as well as the .md output files.
-They have prefixes to hint at the order of operation.
-The workflow is described in more detail below.
-Note: The files are numbered consequtively starting from 00 to indidate the order of operations.
-To reproduce the 00_KallistoGeneCounts.Rmd file you will first have to download some pretty large files from the internet.
-However, if you start from 01_DissociationTest, all the data and compute power you need is there to explore at your leisure.
+  - They have prefixes to hint at the order of operation.
+  - The order was dramatically differnt when this work was first submitted for publication (version 1).
+  - The current order is broken down by each figure.
 - [**figures**](./figures/): Contains all output for all files from the Rmarkdown scripts and my adobe-created images.